kamu-data/kamu-docs/start/first-steps.md

 ---
-Title: Getting Started
+title: First Steps
-description: Understand what this project is about and where to begin
+icon: list-ol
 ---

 import {Term, Schema, YouTube, YouTubeList, Diagram} from '/components/common.jsx'

-Hi, and welcome to `kamu` - the world's first **planet-scale data pipeline** that begins on your laptop!
+Hi, and welcome to `kamu` - a **planet-scale data pipeline** that can run on your laptop!

 `kamu` is an innovative project with unique design - it takes some time to wrap your head around.
 To help you in this journey we have outlined the recommended sequence of steps for you below.